Wednesday, April 27, 2022

 Learning Morse in the Royal Navy

-I joined the Royal Navy as a Radio Operator in 1966.
+I joined the Royal Navy as a Radio Operator in 1966 immediately after leaving secondary school..

-Morse was taught as apart of our Radio Operator training course which lasted about 35 weeks.
+We learned as a part of our Radio Operator training course which lasted about 35 weeks.
 This included breaks for conventional holidays if they occurred whilst in training.
 Training ran 5 days per week and the hours were approximately 8am - 5pm.

-In addition to morse we were also taught subjects such as cryptography, voice & morse procedures, touch typing, message handling, radio organisation Visual/tactical signalling, and so on.
+We were also taught subjects such as cryptography, voice & morse procedures, touch-typing, message handling, radio organisation, Visual/tactical signalling, and so on.
 Morse was just one of the elements of the course.
-The morse lessons lasted perhaps an hour or maybe two hours per day.
+The morse lessons lasted perhaps an hour and a maximum of two hours per day.

-On the Monday morning the flash cards were taken away and the next few lessons the instructor took us through the morse characters with him sending the individual letters on a key and getting us to learn the ones we didn’t know.
+On that first Monday the flash cards were taken away and the next few lessons the instructor took us through the morse characters with him sending the individual letters on a key and getting us to learn the ones we didn’t know.
 I cannot quite remember how exactly how he did this but from speaking to other Radio Operators from around the same time it appeared that instructors all followed one of two methods.
 One was by going through all the letters comprising of dits (E I S H etc.,), or dashes, etc., then A U V , then perhaps N D B etc., and so on.
 Other instructors simply chose to start with A B C D and continue through the alphabet..
-Either way it was not too long before we all had grasped the sound of the letters of the alphabet as we were encouraged to refer to morse characters by their sounds, such as, 'didah' for the letter A. Once we could read all the letters and punctuations we started listening to pre-recorded tapes..
+Either way it was not too long before we all had grasped the sound of the letters of the alphabet as we were encouraged to refer to morse characters by their sounds, such as, 'didah' for the letter A and 'dadaditdit for Z etc and not by saying two dits and dot dot etc.,.
+Once we could knew all the letters, numbers and basic punctuation, we started listening to pre-recorded tapes and later on hand sent morse.

-I remember very early in the course the instructor playing a tape of morse at 20 wpm and telling us this was the goal we would achieve.
+I remember very early in the course the instructor playing a tape of morse at 20 wpm and telling us this was the goal we would achieve by the end of our training..
 I certainly could not recognise or identify dits, dots, dashes, characters or words.
 To me it sounded unachievable.
 We certainly did not use Farnsworth or Koch methods of learning.

 The pre-recorded tapes contained a combination of ;